paulio11/P5-Pokebox/README.md

 - Adding or removing a Pokémon from their collection.
 - Editing user profile or avatar.
 - Changing username or password.
+- Creating, editing, or deleting a news item.
+- Creating, editing, or deleting an announcement.

 **Examples of notifications:**